tsato21/book-data-organizer/docs/index.md

   - Select `Output Mail Merge Data for Link Share Email` to process data for link share emails.

-    This function handles the processing of data to generate mail merge data specifically for link share emails.
+    This function handles the processing of data to generate mail merge data specifically for link share emails.<br>
-    Once the button is clicked, you will be prompted to enter the discount code and expiration date.
+    Once the button is clicked, you will be prompted to enter the discount code and expiration date.<br>
-    The logic of the function can be summarized as follows:
+    The logic of the function can be summarized as follows:<br>

     1. Read each row of data from the input source.
-(Unlike the confirmation email, this function is not designed to accept the second faculty information.)
+(Unlike the confirmation email, this function is not designed to accept the second faculty information.)<br>
-    2. If the faculty has multiple records, combine the data to create a single entry for that faculty.
+    2. If the faculty has multiple records, combine the data to create a single entry for that faculty.<br>
     3. If a faculty has two books for a certain course, combine the book information by "/" (e.g. Book A / Book B).
 This is because the e-book link is created by each course even if the course has multiple books.
-(But you can modify the codes to suit your case.)
+(But you can modify the codes to suit your case.)<br>
-    4. Generate the final mail merge data that can be used to send e-link share emails.
+    4. Generate the final mail merge data that can be used to send e-link share emails.<br>

     Below are example screenshots: